 the night view from our suite – that’s Cinderella’s Castle lit up blue in the distance!

 Our balcony was perfect for morning coffee and then afternoon lunches while E napped.
-(Also, if you have a toddler you probably are semi freaked out by balconies like I am: But this one is the perfect height, and there wasn’t any furniture close enough to it that I had to move out of the way!
-E climbs on everything, so normally I have to run ahead of her and move stuff.)
+(Also, if you have a toddler you probably are semi freaked out by balconies like I am: But this one is the perfect height, and there wasn’t any furniture close enough to it that I had to move out of the way.)

 From the balcony you can see Epcot, Hollywood Studios, and Cinderella’s Castle at the Magic Kingdom!
 At night you have a view of fireworks at all three parks.
 It’s pretty cool to be able to see Cinderella’s Castle lit up at night from the balcony.